ToobaAhmedAlvi/ToobaAhmedAlvi/README.md

 ### Hi there 👋
 <h1> My Bio</h1>
 <pr>Adapting to diverse environments, embracing inclusivity, and immersing in new experiences are the top key attributes I stand for.
 I am <b>Tooba Ahmed Alvi</b>, an individual with passion to grow in the field of data science and conquer new worlds.
-I have a bachelor’s in software engineering from NED University of Engineering and Technology.
-I completed my degree in October 2022 with a CGPA of 3.71/4.0.
-I possess a varied professional background, having engaged with individuals worldwide, primarily from Sri Lanka, the UK, US, and India, while collaborating on numerous projects during my Bachelors.
+I have a bachelor’s in software engineering from NED University of Engineering and Technology.I possess a varied professional background, having engaged with individuals worldwide, primarily from Sri Lanka,the UK,US,and India, while collaborating on numerous projects during my Bachelors.
-During my professional journey at AKU, I secured 1st position for the oral presentation in Theme "Heal to Thrive" at the "5th Annual Pediatrics' Research Conference 2023" by Aga Khan University.
-Fortunately, I also got featured by  <a href="https://www.youtube.com/watch?v=dR2l-XOk4P4">Google Pakistan YouTube Channel</a> in collaboration with Institute of Rural Management (IRM) as part of successful and inspiring stories under Google Career Certificate program – the only individual from Karachi.
+During my professional journey at AKU, I secured 1st position for the oral presentation in Theme "Heal to Thrive" at the <b>"5th Annual Pediatrics' Research Conference 2023"</b> by Aga Khan University.
+Fortunately, I also got featured by  <a href="https://www.youtube.com/watch?v=dR2l-XOk4P4">Google Pakistan YouTube Channel</a> in collaboration with <b>Institute of Rural Management (IRM)</b>as part of successful and inspiring stories under <b>Google Career Certificate program</b> – the only individual from Karachi.
 Furthermore, my involvement in numerous machine-learning online competitions and bootcamps reflects my enthusiasm for exploring and learning from new opportunities.</pr>
 <br>
 <h2> My Current Role </h2>
 <ul>